bahrus/trans-render/README.md

 In the case of repeating structures, especially, a dilemma arises:  Sure, we know we need to bind to some array, like items, but now how do we bind items within the loop to HTML elements?
 JS-first or HTML-first?
 If using a template only markup system, like vueJS, or (non lit-html Polymer), the answer is fairly straight-forward, but it does mean the web component is tightly coupled to particular binding syntax.

 trans-render is a fence straddler, as far as HTML-first vs JS (or JSON) - first.
-Should HTML Modules become officially dead, this would definitely warrant putting more effort into plugins that specialize in different approaches to conditional and/or repeating content.
+Should HTML Modules become officially dead, this would likely warrant putting more effort into plugins that specialize in different approaches to conditional and/or repeating content.

+But even in this dastardly world, there still seems to be a benefit in developing specialized logic that can effectively handle looping or conditional logic, including different scenarios / preferences, but which isn't tightly coupled to a particular binding syntax.
+In other words, using web components for defining complex looping and conditional structures still has value, due to its interop nature (but as we will see below, has some disadvantages).

-But if HTML Modules happen, what would a trans-render-friendly web component repeat component look like, that could also provide inline binding support for various syntaxes?
+And even if HTML Modules happen, what would a trans-render-friendly web component repeat component look like, that could also provide inline binding support for various syntaxes?

 We can assume the definition of what each item should render would be template based.
 We also want the syntax to be succinct.
 This poses a challenge for web components.